-The first exercise is extended cat pose (shown at the right).
+The first exercise is extended cat pose.

 While on all fours, reach one leg back with the knee straight and pointing downwards.

 Pull the sacrum forwards (to arch the lower back) and then slowly lift the back leg higher.

 This actually strengthens all the posterior chain if you focus on using the spinal erectors to bend the spine backwards and in addition use both the butt muscle and the hamstrings to lift the leg higher.

 To activate the spinal erectors (and thus strengthen the "posterior chain"), start by lifting the sacrum so that your lower back arches.
 From there, bend your thoracic spine backwards also.

 Make both actions active.
 So rather than sinking due to gravity, focus on feeling your spinal erectors activate.